gnimmelf/map-gl-vector/scripts/DTM10_howto.md

             - Lower Right (xmax, ymin)

 2. Use bounds to extract a crop of the DTM10 tif-tiles

+    NOTE!
+The crop should be bigger than the biggest layer to ensure that layer edges do not accidentally hit outside the DEM and recieve a

     For each of the tiles, extract the parts of the area that intersects the tile: